jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-Depending on time of year, holding your watch horizontally<sup>*</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 28° in southern Idaho.
-This error peaks westward at 09:00 and eastward at 15:00 solar time.
-But if you can hold it within 10° of correct equatorial alignment, a goal easily met by eyeball, then your misalignment-induced error shrinks to just 3° at its peaks.
+Holding your watch horizontally<sup>6</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in southern Idaho.<sup>7</sup> But if you can hold it within 9° of correct equatorial alignment, a goal easily met by eyeball, then your maximum error due to equatorial misalignment shrinks to just 3°.

-<sup>*</sup> Other instruction on navigating with a watch assumes that equally
+<sup>6</sup> Other instruction on navigating with a watch assumes that equally
 spaced markings are suitable for a _horizontal_ sundial.
 I'm right and [they're wrong][bicevskis-error].
+{:.tangent}

+<sup>7<sup>This error peaks on the summer solstice, eastward three hours before solar noon
+and westward three hours after.
 {:.tangent}

 ### Where to, then?